Sports Study Music Kids Site and Search Games Movies Fun Kids

 1936 Summer Olympics

-The 1936 Olympics were held in Berlin, Germany.
+The 1936 Summer Olympics were held in Berlin, Germany.
 This was the time when Adolf Hitler had gained power through his Nazi party, but before WWII had broken out.
 Part of Hitler's philosophy was the superiority of the white race.
 He expected Germans to dominate the Olympic games.
 Jesse Owens, however, had his own chapter to write into history.
-Jesse won four gold medals in the games including gold for the 100 meter sprint, the 200 meter sprint, the 2x100 meter relay, and the long jump.
+Jesse won four gold medals in the games including gold for the 100 meter sprint, the 200 meter sprint, the 4x100 meter relay, and the long jump.

 Fun Facts about Jesse Owens